elp192/Group-Project/README.md

     #### Conclusion:
     The model performance initially came out to be 98%, proving to be overfitting, therefore, after making effective use of the model with recursive feature elimination, made the model come down to approxiamately 94%, which was neither overfitting nor under-fitting.

-2. **Neural Network**<br>
+2. **Neural Network**

+#### - Preprocessing
+  - Split reservation_status_date to day, month and year.
+  - Separate the categorical variables from others.
+  - Replace null values by "undefined" in categorical variables and by zero in other variables.
+  - Applied OneHotEncoder on categorical variables.

-**Building, Training, and Evaluating the model**
+#### - Building, Training, and Evaluating the model
   - Train-test split procedure is applied on dataset (75% training and 25% test).
   - The three hidden layers are used for the neural network model.
 The first, second, and third hidden layers contain 100, 60, and 35 neurons, respectively.
 The output layer contains a single neuron (binary classification problem).
   - The relu activation function is used for hidden layers as it provides better accuracy.
 For the output layer, the sigmoid function is used.
   - The model is trained using 200 epochs.
   - The binary cross entropy is used for the loss function as this function is appropriate for binary classification.
   - The adam optimizer is used as an optimizer.
   - The accuracy of 94.01% is obtained from our deep learning model.<br>

  Following figures represent trainig and validation loss and validation.